-- 19. The first time a student repeats a course in which he/she received a grade of "D" or "F" the lower grade will be not computed in the determining the student's cumulative grade point average.
+- 19. The first time a student repeats a course in which the student received a grade of "D" or "F" the lower grade will not be computed in determining the student's cumulative grade point average.
 Although the lower grade will not be computed, it will remain on the student's academic record.
 All subsequent repeats will be counted equally in computing the student's cumulative grade point average. - 20.
-Students are not eligible to graduate with honors if they have repeated a course or if they have not carried at least 12 credit hours for each semester in which they have been enrolled.
+Students are not eligible to graduate with honors if they have repeated a course or if they have not carried at least 12 credit hours for each semester in which they have been enrolled with the exception of summer semesters and final semester.